robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Step 4: Receive messages in the FineCollectionService (declaratively)

 Now you are going to prepare the FineCollectionService so it can receive messages using Dapr pub/sub.
-Consuming messages can be done in two ways: *declaratively* (through configuration) or *programmatic* (from the code).
-First you'll use the declarative way.
-Later you'll also use the programmatic way and finally also using the Dapr SDK for .NET.
+Consuming messages can be done in two ways: *declaratively* (through configuration) or *programmatically* (from code).
+First, you'll use the declarative approach.
+Later, you'll consume the message programmatically with the Dapr SDK for .NET.

 1. Add a new file in the `src/dapr/components` folder named `subscription.yaml`.

 1. Open this file in VS Code.

-1. You're going to define a subscription on a topic and link that to a web API operation on the FineCollectionService.
+1. You're going to define a subscription for a topic and link it to a web API operation on the FineCollectionService.
 Paste this snippet into the file:

    ```yaml
    apiVersion: dapr.io/v1alpha1